zekhoi/ror-chatapp/README.md

 - Tailwindcss
 - Ruby on Rails
 - Redis
-- PostgreSQL (Not used, only created for exploring)
+- PostgreSQL (only created for exploring purpose)